Ministry of Water

-The Ministry of Water is the government ministry principally responsible for water supply, water resources, in Tanzania.
+The Ministry of Water is the government ministry principally responsible for water supply and water resources in Tanzania.
 The ministry's offices are located in Dodoma.
-The Minister of Water is Jumaa Hamidu Aweso.
+The Minister of Water is Jumaa Aweso.

 Operations and organization

-The work of the ministry is divided into the core function, relating to water, and the support function, relating to administrative work.
+The work of the ministry is divided into the core function, related to water, and the support function, related to administrative work.

 The core function includes the following divisions: